Dear reader of ADxS.org, please excuse the disruption.

 This happens in a similar way to nicotine, alcohol or drug abuse.
 Withdrawal then causes withdrawal symptoms because the desensitized receptors now receive too little of the respective (no longer artificially increased) neurotransmitters.
 After a few weeks of withdrawal, the relevant neurotransmitter systems recover as the receptors gradually become more sensitive again.

 Unfortunately, there is no evidence that withdrawal from stress could lead to the regeneration of the stress regulation systems damaged in ADHD.
-This is also not particularly likely, as ADHD is generally not the result of chronic stress, but an effect of certain gene variants that reduce dopamine and noradrenaline levels in the same way as chronic stress does.
+This is also not particularly likely, as ADHD is not usually the result of chronic stress, but rather an effect of certain gene variants that reduce dopamine and noradrenaline levels in the same way that chronic stress does.

 ADHD could also be described externally as extreme hypersensitivity of the stress systems.
 Nevertheless, even very extensive stress withdrawal is unlikely to be able to take place in such a way that appropriate participation in life remains possible.
 Preventing a person from ever experiencing stress again is almost impossible - and in some ways nonsensical.
 After all, stress is a fundamentally very healthy reaction (see: stress benefits).

-In any case, developing an awareness that chronic stress is their worst enemy should certainly be therapeutically helpful for ADHD sufferers.
+In any case, developing an awareness that chronic stress is their worst enemy should certainly be therapeutically helpful for people with ADHD.
 Acute stress, on the other hand - in the right doses - can certainly be helpful.

 According to this mechanism, excessive and prolonged release of cytokines can contribute to a reduced sensitivity of immune cells to the anti-inflammatory effect of glucocorticoids.7 Cytokine pathways such as p38 MAPK also cause an interruption of glucocorticoid-receptor communication.89